 You’ve likely seen a 3D-rendered photo or video either in a commercial, or a product catalog.
-You just may not have realized that the realistic image you were viewing was created using digital technology.
+However, you may not have realized that the realistic image you were viewing was created using digital technology.

 “But with the virus rampant in the US, getting dozens of people together for a photo shoot is simply unsafe.
 Yet the demand for visual assets is higher than ever — retailers can’t depend on shoppers seeing their goods in stores, so they need to create great representations for their websites.”

 So, how does it work?
-The process begins with digital product modeling; 3D artists create the product/image digitally, in photoreal quality: 3D rendering converts the model into a high-resolution image that can then be incorporated into a wide range of visual content.
-And because the assets are digital, everything is possible: static images and video, lifestyle and plain background shots, panoramas and 360° views—the sky is the limit.
+The process begins with digital product modeling.
+3D artists create the product or image digitally, in photo-real quality.
+3D rendering converts the model into a high-resolution image that can be incorporated into a wide range of visual content.
+Because the assets are digital, everything is possible: static images and video, lifestyle and plain background shots, panoramas and 360° views—the sky is the limit.

 It’s likely we’ll see more 3D-rendered images in marketing content as the technology becomes more mainstream.
 If you’re interested in learning more, read the full MSN article here.